with Jeremy Westcott –

 In these we experience something in the 1st person, and are involved ourselves in the ‘action’.
 This may involve being in a trance, such as the one Peter had on the rooftop when God showed him a sheet coming down from heaven full of animals; or even being translated.

-If you think all this sounds very New Age-like, that is because the New Agers have hijacked what the Bible says, and have twisted it for their own ends.
-They have polluted it, and then told us that we cannot touch it.
+If you think all this sounds very much like the New Age, that is because devotees of the New Age have experienced something of what the Bible talks about, but have experienced it in a way that does not connect it with God (to be fair, that is hardly surprising when we have done such a good job of telling them that they are themselves separated from Him.
+They are not).
+And now religion tells us that we cannot touch it.
 Huge sections of the church have swallowed – and proliferated – that particular lie.
 And if you are worried it is too much like eastern religion, ask yourself where the Bible comes from.
 Not America.
 Not the UK.
 It comes from the Middle East, and that is the cultural setting which must inform our grasp of what it says.

 The reason for all this is to enable us to bring heaven to earth.